 Bond travels to Paris for his Easter break, where he visits a brothel on his very first night — he is summarily de-flowered and has his wallet stolen at almost the same time.
 The brothel madam, Marthe de Brandt, recovers his wallet.
 De Brandt is nearing thirty years old, notorious, wealthy — and something of a freelance spy, mostly in the employ of Eastern European powers.
 (AB; supported by FYEO.)

-Bond and de Brandt engage in a tempestuous affair, despite (or because of) their thirteen-year age difference.
+Bond and de Brandt engage in a tempestuous affair, despite (or because of) their twelve-year age difference.
 The head of the British Secret Service in Paris, a man named Maddox, confronts Bond regarding de Brandt, explaining that she is the most likely the source that recently leaked information damaging to the English-French alliance…and has also been frequently and flagrantly unfaithful to him (he has the photos to prove it.)
 Driven by a cold, furious mix of patriotism and romantic hurt, Bond drives himself and de Brandt off an embankment into the Seine.
 She is killed instantly, he suffers a few broken bones and a concussion.
 (The crumpled Bentley remains in storage for the next thirteen years — and sometimes Bond recalls this as the incident that gave him his distinctive scar.)
 (AB; fate of the Bentley from FAAD.)

 Maddox covers up Bond’s involvement, and establishes a mentoring relationship with him as he recuperates.
 Bond later discovers that de Brandt was probably not the source of the leaked information, and the pictures Maddox had shown Bond were from before her time with him.